kiswa/dotfiles/readme.md

 A few files for setting up bash and Vim in different environments.
 Also includes a couple of scripts that make a few things easier.

- * `.vimrc` sets up Vim with several useful things, just open Vim and run `:PluginInstall` to get all the plugins loaded
+ * `.vimrc` sets up Vim with several useful things, just open Vim and run `:PluginInstall` to get all the plugins loaded (Assumes [Vundle](https://github.com/gmarik/Vundle.vim) is installed)
  * `.bashrc` includes `\home\kiswa\bin` and __Ruby__ in the path, and customizes the command line
  * `bin`
   * `fixShareCopy` resets file and folder permissions for a directory copied into a VM from a host share.
 Use it as `fixShareCopy copiedDirName`.